-Most of the literature seem to convene that there isn’t such thing as great enough sex to salvage a relationship that doesn’t have anything else.
+Most of the relationship literature seems to convene that there isn’t such thing as great enough sex to salvage a relationship that doesn’t have anything else.

-But if you are attracted to your partner in a way that you are not attracted to anyone else, than that’s something something special.
+But if you are attracted to your partner in a way that you are not attracted to anyone else, then that’s something special.
 And if you don’t have any other major strike that tell you to break up now, you should stay and work on the rest.

 Are there irreconcilable personality differences that make a happy shared life together?

-By irreconcilable differences I don’t mean typical gender differences -overblown by books such as Men Are From Mars– or big by society standard.
+By irreconcilable differences I don’t mean typical gender differences -overblown by books such as Men Are From Mars– or big by society’s standards.

 Your relationships should reflect your idea of life, not the other way around

 #16.
 Are Your Similarities Too Big to Ignore?

 Do you feel that deep down your partner is like you in some respect that’s important to you?